bookofproofs/bookofproofs.github.io/_sources/history/16th-century/commandino.md

 * In the preface to this work Commandino refers to his edition of Archimedes' De iis quae vehuntur in aqua libri duo; De Insidentibus Aquae (On floating bodies) being in the press.
 * No ancient treatment of such a problem was then known, and Commandino's was the first modern attempt to fill in the gap.
 * These two works were published in Bologna but Commandino did not spend long in that city since Cardinal Farnese died on 28 October 1565, after which Commandino returned to Urbino.
-* However the son of the Duke requested that Commandino prepare a Latin translation of Euclid's Elements and he set to work enthusiastically on this major task.
 * By this time the excessive workload that Commandino had put on himself over the years was taking its toll.
 * We should mention one further achievement of Commandino, namely his improvement of the reduction compass, helping develop it into the proportional compass.
 * The next step forward from the efforts of Commandino and del Monte was that of Galileo in 1606 when he developed the proportional compass into a type of slide-rule.